OpenBitcoinPrivacyProject/wallet-ratings/2015-1/wallets/airbitz.md

   * Is it possible for a malicious participant in the mix to steal funds?
   * Is it possible for any participant in the mix to retain information which correlates outputs to their corresponding inputs?

 6: If your application obtains balance information from dedicated servers:

 **No. Some Airbitz and some non-airbitz servers.
 All peer-to-peer open source servers**

   * Is it possible to operate the dedicated servers in a manner which correlates:
     * A user’s receiving or change address to another receiving or change address in the same wallet

 **No**

     * Any of the above with a public IP address

 **Yes**

     * Any of the above with a registered account

 **No**

     * Any of the above with a persistent software or hardware fingerprint

 **No**

 7: If your application obtains balance information by uploading a filter to network peers:

 **It does not. in pipeline via prefix queries**

   * Are filters ever updated in a manner that allows the peer to correlate the old and new filter with the same connection?

 8: Does your application take positive steps to route outgoing transactions through different path to the network than the path via which it receives balance and incoming transaction information?

 **Yes, sends and receives have different paths**

-9: Does your application take positive steps to route outgoing transactions through different path to the network than the path via which it receives balance and incoming transaction information?
+9: If your application supports multiple accounts/identities:
-  * Does your application take positive steps to route outgoing transactions through different path to the network than the path via which it receives balance and incoming transaction information?
+  * Does your application take positive steps to route balance, incoming and outgoing transaction information through different network paths for each account/identity?

 **Accounts have no links at all to balance and incoming/outgoing transactions.**

 ##Question Scores##